Clinic Policies

 Booking Appointments

-• A typical visit is scheduled for 10 minutes, depending on the type of visit.
+• A standard appointment is typically scheduled for 10 minutes, depending on the nature of the visit.

-• Whenever possible, please describe the reason for your appointment so that the clinic can budget time appropriately.
+• When booking, please provide a brief reason for your visit so we can allocate time appropriately.

-• Longer appointment times for physical exams or procedures will be booked at your doctor's discretion.
+• Longer appointments (e.g., for physical exams or procedures) will be arranged at your doctor’s discretion.

 Urgent Appointments

 • We do our best to fit our patients in for all urgent problems.
-You will be scheduled with your own doctor whenever possible, but if they are not available, one of the other doctors at the clinic will see you.
+You will be scheduled with your own doctor whenever possible.
 Urgent appointments are usually squeezed into the schedule and we will only be able to address your urgent concern.
 This provides the best continuity of care for you and your family.

 • What defines an urgent appointment?